zhijieW94/SAGNet/README.md

 ## Checkpoints ##
-Checkpoint files of the final model trained over all five classes are provided (Coming soon).
+Checkpoint files of the final model trained over all five classes are provided.

-Please unzip the downloaded file and paste the path of a checkpoint file (`.cptk`) to the `PRETRAINED_MODEL_PATH` option.
+Please download them [here](https://drive.google.com/file/d/1rRAwlPE9pORn7r77VjK_H4iw-TCfNUXX/view?usp=sharing) and then paste the path of the unzipped checkpoint file (`.cptk`) to the `PRETRAINED_MODEL_PATH` option.

 ## Cite ##